-Sharon Lia Robinson/Sharonah Robinson
+Sharon Lia Robinson

-I live in Port Townsend, Washington.
+I currently live in Port Townsend, Washington.

-Inspired by cat companions, Simon and Simone and by work as a nanny, I also write short stories and poems for young children.
+Inspired by cat companions, Simon and Simone and by work as a nanny, I also write short stories and poems for children.

 I was born in Santa Monica, California.
 At age ten, while living in a Methodist children’s home in La Verne, California, I attended the local Jewish Temple Sunday school.
 There I met Rabbi Michael and Ruth Robinson and their two young children.

 Between 1973-1977, I wrote essays and poetry for Sister! a Los Angeles feminist newspaper.

-During these years, Vivian Mayer and I collected early drafts of the pioneering anthology Shadow on a Tightrope (writings by women on fat oppression).
+During these years, (Aldebaran) Vivian Mayer and I collected early drafts of the pioneering anthology Shadow on a Tightrope (writings by women on fat oppression).
 My poetry and essays are included in the book.
 The anthology title Shadow on a Tightrope is from a line in my poem, “whoever i am, i’m a fat woman.”
 (I wrote under the pen name Sharon Bas Hannah at the time).

 Between 1974-1979, I connected with several Jungian therapists, and attended Jungian seminars in Los Angeles, California, in New Haven, Connecticut and Cambridge, Mass.
 The process of Jungian psychology became an important experience for helping me to discern my authentic self.
 I began to feel more self-validation in my creative writings.